-Are you familiar with Midsummer Day (traditionally June 24) and Midsummer Eve!
-(June 23)?
-We’ll explain why it’s called “Midsummer” when the day is so near the first day of summer (the solstice)—plus, here are the fun (and sometimes silly) traditions and ways to celebrate Midsummer Day!
+Are you familiar with Midsummer Day (traditionally June 24) and Midsummer Eve (June 23)?
+We’ll explain why it’s called “Midsummer” when the day is so near the first day of summer (the solstice), why it’s also St. John the Baptist Day, and some fun traditions!

 What Is Midsummer?

 Swedes and many northern peoples celebrate a solstice holiday known as Midsummer Day.
 It’s an ancient day that many people still enjoy because summer calls for celebration!
 In mid-June, school is out and nature has burst into life.
 It seems like the Sun never sets.
 In fact, in the north of Sweden, it doesn’t, and in the south, only for an hour or two.

 Historically, this day marks the midpoint of the growing season, halfway between planting and harvest.
 It is traditionally known as one of four “Quarter Days” in some cultures.

 The night before Midsummer Day is called Midsummer Eve (June 23) which is on or near the shortest night of the year!
 Celebrations for Midsummer typically begin on Midsummer’s Eve.
 Dancing, feasting, bonfires, and general merrymaking are hallmarks of the night!